The influence of thermal effects on the breakup of thin films of nanometric thickness: The Model

 In Eq.~\eqref{thicksub_disjoining_pressure} the terms on the right-hand side represent the repulsive and attractive components, $h_*$ is the equilibrium film thickness where the attraction and repulsion balance, $A_{\rm H}$ is the Hamaker constant, and $n>m$ are positive exponents; in the present work, we use $(n,m)=(3,2)$ following Gonzalez {\it et al.}~\cite{lang13}.
 The thin film equation can then be written as

 where $\mathcal{M}=\mu/\mu_{\rm f}$ is the dimensionless viscosity, assumed to vary exponentially with average temperature via an Arrhenius law,

-where $R=8.314{\rm J} {\rm K}^{-1} {\rm mol}^{-1}$ is the universal gas constant, and $E$ is the activation energy \cite{metals_ref_book_2004}.
+where $R=8.314~{\rm J} {\rm K}^{-1} {\rm mol}^{-1}$ is the universal gas constant, and $E$ is the activation energy \cite{metals_ref_book_2004}.
 Other approaches have been used to implement temperature dependence of viscosity; see e.g. Kaptay~\cite{kaptay} for a comparison of Arrhenius and statistical mechanics approaches, or Oron {\it et al.}~\cite{oron_rmp97} for derivation of an analog of Eq.~\eqref{thicksub_thin_film} that includes $z$-dependence of viscosity.
 We follow the approach of Seric {\it et al.}~\cite{Seric_pof2018} in utilizing Eq.~\eqref{thicksub_viscosity_eq}, but we use average film temperature and thus omit spatial dependence of viscosity (shown to be irrelevant in this context~\cite{allaire_jfm2021}).

 Equation \eqref{thicksub_thin_film} describes the evolution of the nanoscale thin film, which is coupled to its temperature.
 To determine the temperature we use an approach similar to our previous work \cite{allaire_jfm2021}, which assumed a thin substrate to allow an asymptotic reduction of the heat flow problem in both film and substrate regions.
-We assume (repeating some of the previously-listed assumptions): (i) the film is heated volumetrically by a laser, but the SiO$_2$ substrate is transparent, (ii) heat conduction in the film is much faster than the evolution of the film, (iii) substrate heat conduction and film evolution occur on similar timescales, and (iv) film heat loss is only through the SiO$_2$ substrate, which is in perfect thermal contact with the film, and itself loses heat to an underlying Si slab of much higher thermal conductivity.
-To extend our previous work, we present a formulation that includes temperature-varying thermal conductivity in the substrate, $k(T_{\rm s})$ ($k(T_{\rm a})=1$ represents dimensionless thermal conductivity at ambient temperature).
+We assume (repeating some of the previously-listed assumptions for a self-contained presentation): (i) the film is heated volumetrically by a laser, but the SiO$_2$ substrate is transparent, (ii) heat conduction in the film is much faster than the evolution of the film, (iii) substrate heat conduction and film evolution occur on similar timescales, and (iv) film heat loss is only through the SiO$_2$ substrate, which is in perfect thermal contact with the film, and itself loses heat to an underlying Si slab of much higher thermal conductivity.
+To extend our previous work, we present a formulation that includes temperature-varying thermal conductivity in the substrate, $\kappa(T_{\rm s})$ (made dimensionless by scaling with $\kappa_s$, which is the substrate thermal conductivity at the ambient temperature, $T_{\rm a}$).
 Furthermore, we now allow the substrate to be thick, but assume negligible in-plane diffusion (in Appendix~\ref{thicksub_sect:model_validation}, we show this assumption to be valid).
 The leading order film temperature is found to be independent of $z$ and the model describing the transport of heat in the film/substrate system is then~\cite{allaire_jfm2021}

 where the dimensionless parameters defined by